iktech/artifactz-gradle-plugin/README.md

 Name | Description
 ---|---
-artifactzServerUrl | The artifactz.io web service URL.
-By default, if omitted it points to https://artifactor.artifactz.io artifactzStage | The stage name from where plugin will try to get the artifact version artifactzApiToken | The artifactz.io API token allowing to read artifactz (for resolving only), or modify artifactz in order to run the publishArtifact and pushArtifact tasks artifactzProxyUrl | The proxy URL if build is executed from behind the proxy artifactzProxyUsername | The proxy username if proxy requires authentication artifactzProxyPassword | The proxy password if proxy requires authentication
+artifactz.serverUrl | The artifactz.io web service URL.
+By default, if omitted it points to https://artifactor.artifactz.io artifactz.stage | The stage name from where plugin will try to get the artifact version artifactz.apiToken | The artifactz.io API token allowing to read artifactz (for resolving only), or modify artifactz in order to run the publishArtifact and pushArtifact tasks artifactz.proxyUrl | The proxy URL if build is executed from behind the proxy artifactz.proxyUsername | The proxy username if proxy requires authentication artifactz.proxyPassword | The proxy password if proxy requires authentication

+The plugin will try to resolve the above properties in the way they described, i.e. in the form artifactz.<propertyName>, with artifactz as a prefix.
+If it cannot find the properties in the above form plugin will attempt to resolve them in the form
+<prefix>_<propertyName>.
+Eventually, if that fails, plugin will attempt to resolve it as <prefix><PropertyName> with the propertyName
+first letter capitalized.

 ## Tasks
 The plugin also provides two additional tasks